pwnall/gitty/README.md

-# gitty
+# Gitty Overview

-Web front-end for hosting Git repositories.
+Gitty is an open-source reduced-functionality Github clone.

-This is a reduced-functionality clone of Github.
-But have access to the source code, so you can add that feature that you always wished GitHub would have!
+On the bright side, you have full access to the source code, so you can add that feature that you always wished GitHub would have!
+(Please send a pull request if you do!)
 You can also install it behind your firewall for free.

 ## Dependencies